 It’s Diwali- the time to enjoy lots of food.
 Here are ten classic mouth watering dishes to celebrate Diwali with family and friends.
 And if that isn’t enough, you can get a special 20% Discount from the 9th to 22nd October.
-All you have to do is download our app, visit any of the participating Restaurants that we’re partnering with and decide which of these mouth flattering dishes you’ll have!
+All you have to do is download our app, visit any of the participating restaurants that we’ve partnered with and decide which of these mouth flattering dishes you’ll have!

 Think of aloo tikki as delicious Indian potato fritters.
 Aloo tikki is a North Indian snack made of boiled potatoes and various spices.
 “Aloo” means potato, and the word “tikki” means a small cutlet or croquette.
 The spicy potato croquettes can be served with tamarind sauce, chopped green chillies, and green peas or chickpeas.

 The Panipuri is a popular street snack in India.
 It consists of a round, hollow puri, fried crisp and filled with a mixture of flavoured water, tamarind chutney, chili, chaat masala, potato, onion and chickpeas.

 Baingan bharta is a South Asian dish bearing a resemblance to baba ghanoush.
 Baingan bharta is a part of the national cuisines of both India and Pakistan.
 The word ‘Bharta’ (pronounced BHURR-taah) refers to dishes in which the ingredients are roughly mashed either before or after the dish is prepared.

 Bhelpuri is a savoury Indian snack, and is also a type of chaat.
 It is made out of puffed rice, vegetables and a tangy tamarind sauce.

 Naan is the bread you’ll use to soak up all of the sauce on your plate.
 It’s usually pillowy soft, warm, and brushed with oil and herbs.
 You can customize your naan with a few different additions, and garlic is always a good way to go.